anderssandstrom/e3-ecmcPlugin_Pva/README.md

 Implements functions for accessing pv:s over pvAccess from ecmc plc:s.

 ### Registering and writing pvs:
 Registration and writes are implementad as async commands in order to minimize blocking time of ecmc realtime thread.
+Even though the "pvaClient::issue*" commands are non blocking they were idetified to consume to much time.
+Therefore both registration and writing commands are handled async by a low prio worker thread.
+The pv_busy() command will return high as long as the worker thread is procssing and low when done (see examples in "iocsh" dir).

 ### Reading values:
 A monitor is setup that is updating the current value of the pv continiously and making int accessible to read from a ecmc